An increase in mental health problems mean that this could be the next health crisis, which is why MEPs want action

 Covid-19’s impact on mental health

 The Covid-19 pandemic and the subsequent economic crisis have placed a huge strain on everyone’s mental health and well-being, which has led to an increase of work-related psychosocial risks and higher rates of stress, anxiety and depression.
-However, mental health is not treated as a priority in the same way as physical health, says the Parliament in a resolution on mental health in the digital world of work adopted on 5 July 2022.
+However, mental health is not treated as a priority in the same way as physical health, Parliament’s employment and social affairs committee says in its report on mental health in the digital world of work.

 Preventing work-related mental health issues